stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

    "I don't think this business made much impression on Denis until the night of the queer ritual at Marsh's rooms when he met the priestess.
-Most of the devotees of this cult were young fellows, but the head of it was a young woman who called herself &lsquo;Tanit-Isis'--letting it be known that her real name--her name in this latest incarnation, as she put it--was Marceline Bedard.
+Most of the devotees of this cult were young fellows, but the head of it was a young woman who called herself "Tanit-Isis'--letting it be known that her real name--her name in this latest incarnation, as she put it--was Marceline Bedard.
 She claimed to be the left-handed daughter of Marquis de Chameaux, and seemed to have been both a petty artist and an artist's model before adopting this more lucrative